Individual Privacy Accounting for Differentially Private Stochastic Gradient Descent: Individual Privacy Parameters on Different Datasets

 We also observe that, for easier tasks, more examples enjoy stronger privacy guarantees.
 For example, $\sim$35\% of examples reach the worst-case $\varepsilon$ on CIFAR-10 while only $\sim$3\% do so on MNIST.
 This may be because the loss decreases quickly when the task is easy, resulting in gradient norms also decreasing and thus stronger privacy guarantees.

-\subsection{Privacy Parameters And Loss Are Positively Correlated}
+\subsection{Privacy Parameters and Loss Are Positively Correlated}

 We study how individual privacy parameters correlate with final training loss values.
 The privacy parameter of one example depends on its gradient norms along the training.
-Intuitively, an example would have a high loss after training if its gradient norms across training are large.
-However, there is no clear relation between the final training loss of one example and its gradient norms, especially for non-convex deep models.
+In strongly convex optimization, the loss value of an example is reflected in the norm of its gradient.
+However, for non-convex deep models, there is no clear relation between the final training loss of one example and its gradient norms.
 Therefore, we run experiments to reveal the empirical correlation between privacy and utility.

 We visualize individual privacy parameters and the final training loss values in Figure~\ref{fig:eps_loss_scatter}.
 The individual privacy parameters increase with loss until they reach the maximum $\varepsilon$.
 To quantify the order of correlation, we further fit the points with one-dimensional logarithmic functions and compute the Pearson correlation coefficients between the privacy parameters and log loss values.
 The Pearson correlation coefficients are larger than $0.9$ on all datasets, showing a logarithmic correlation between the privacy parameter of a datapoint and its final training loss.
+In Appendix~\ref{apdx:loss_pri_corr}, we experiment with $C=5$ and $C=10$ on CIFAR-10 to study the correlation between training loss and privacy under various clipping thresholds.
+The Pearson correlation coefficients are $0.89$ and $0.9$ for $C=5$ and $C=10$, respectively, suggesting that there is still a positive logarithmic correlation.